Zero6992/chatGPT-discord-bot/README.md

 > **Warning**
 >
-> Using certain personas may generate vulgar or disturbing content.
+> Certain personas may generate vulgar or disturbing content.
 Use at your own risk.

 ![image](https://user-images.githubusercontent.com/91911303/223772334-7aece61f-ead7-4119-bcd4-7274979c4702.png)